 Henderson’s expansive range of passing to those ahead of him has attracted plaudits for a number of seasons now.
 Balls over the top or into the box to Liverpool’s rampant front three have been a welcome feature in Klopp’s system.
-Picking the ball up and dragging his team upfield, with the ball hit either to feet or hit long, mirroring that of a previous Liverpool man.
+Picking the ball up and dragging his team upfield, as the ball is either hit to feet or hit long, mirroring that of a previous Liverpool man.

-4 goals and 5 assists in 26 Premier League starts this year shows that he is not only capable of getting into the box and scoring, he’s also a creative force for teammates.
-Henderson’s 0.9 key passes per game, and 9 big chances created, prove he’s more than capable of playing that cut-throat pass to unlock a defence.
+Four goals and five assists in 26 Premier League starts this year show that he is not only capable of getting into the box and scoring, but he’s also a creative force for teammates.
+Likewise, Henderson’s 0.9 key passes per game, and nine big chances created, prove he’s more than capable of playing that cut-throat pass to unlock a defence.

-Henderson’s speed, awareness, and ability to track runners from midfield plays its part at the other end too.
+Henderson’s speed, awareness, and ability to track runners from midfield also play their part at the other end.
 Not only does Liverpool have the best central defender in the world, but they also have a gutsy body willing to get back, defend and stick a boot in.

-With offensive and defensive duties ticked off, it is his leadership qualities that galvanise and underpins this Liverpool squad, providing them with that additional 1%; the fine margins which often pay dividends in elite level sport.
+With offensive and defensive duties ticked off, his leadership qualities galvanise and underpin this Liverpool squad, providing them with that additional 1%, the fine margins that often pay dividends in elite-level sport.

-For a side to triumph in UEFA’s flagship domestic competition, there must be leaders in the dressing room.
-It may be impossible to fend off talent within other European powerhouses without a Carlos Puyol, a John Terry, a Steven Gerrard, or a Jordan Henderson in your corner.
-Someone who will bleed for the shirt, give everything for the cause, and exhibit quality on the biggest of stages.
+There must be leaders in the dressing room for a side to triumph in UEFA’s flagship domestic competition.
+Without a Carlos Puyol, John Terry, Steven Gerrard, or a Jordan Henderson in your corner, it is impossible to fend off opposing talent within other European powerhouses.
+Someone who will bleed for the shirt, give everything for the cause, and exhibit quality on the biggest stages.

 Lifting the 2018/2019 Champions League was the proudest moment in Henderson’s career come that evening in Madrid.
 Kyiv, a year earlier, had seen Liverpool’s captain come so close.
-With Tottenham brushed aside, he had accomplished something no one expected of him while he was being ushered out of the door under Rodgers’ stewardship.
+Then, with Tottenham brushed aside, he had accomplished something no one expected of him while being ushered out of the door under Rodgers’ stewardship.

-It’s doubtful there was a single Liverpool fan who dreamt up such a scandalous culmination of Henderson’s career when Comolli gave Sunderland the green light, years prior.
+It’s doubtful a single Liverpool fan dreamt up such a scandalous culmination of Henderson’s career when Comolli gave Sunderland the green light years prior.

 Henderson had matched what Gerrard had managed in Istanbul.
 Gerrard had made himself a Liverpool hero, as had Henderson.
 It couldn’t get any better, could it?

 He would prove his worth one step further, accomplishing a feat that evaded Liverpool Football Club for thirty years.
-There was a generation of fans who had never seen it, but now they are set to witness.
-The global pandemic threatened to halt it, but it seems that this was meant to be.
+There was a generation of fans who had never seen it.
+The global pandemic threatened to halt it, but it was meant to be.

-Although injured for the remaining games in the 2019/20 Premier League season, Henderson will have earmarked the league’s 37th penultimate fixture of the season against Chelsea.
-He won’t be taking part, but he will undertake his duties as club captain, at the final whistle.
+Henderson earmarked the league’s 37th penultimate 2019/2020 fixture against Chelsea.
+He didn’t participate but undertook his duties as club captain at the final whistle.